Icybee/module-images/README.md

 When the module is installed it creates three thumbnailer versions:

 - `$icon` is used to represent an image or the image associated to a record.
-It's a 64×64 image, usually used in the `manage` view (the index of a module in the admin).
+It's a 24×24 image, usually used in the `manage` view (the index of a module in the admin).

+- `$icon-m` a bigger icon used in the AdjustImage element.

+- `$popimage` is used to represent a preview of an image in a PopImage element.

 - `$popover` is used to represent a preview of an image that appears as a popover when the cursor hovers an `$icon` image.

 - `$gallery` is used to represent images when they are displayed in a gallery.